wambui-pixel/Automatic-Door/README.md

 The project involves coming up with a proof-of-concept automatic door system that helps reduce coming into contact with contaminated surfarces, e.g. a door in a public place, most especially during this day and age of Covid-19.
-The door is automated in such a way it opens once one comes within range of the Ultrasonic sensor.
+The door is automated in such a way that it opens once one comes within range of the Ultrasonic sensor.

 ## Components